hamzahik/wakanda-paas-doc/docs/application_dashboard.rst

 .. image:: images/3_memory_disk_statistics.png
 	:align: center

-It will help you make the correct decisions about scaling your application up and down.
+It will help you make the correct decisions about scaling either up or down your application.

 Application logs
 ================